Laoag: Transportation

 Mode of transport within the city includes taxi, jeepney, tricycle, and kalesa.
-Mini buses have daily routes to and from Pagudpud, Batac, and Vigan among others.
+Mini buses have daily routes to and from Pagudpud, Batac, Vigan and Carmen among others.

+The Laoag bypass linking Paoay on the western part serves as diversion road to long wheeler trucks without crossing the city proper.
+Another bypass road east of the city is under construction linking Bacarra and San Nicolas towns will help decongest traffic upon completion.

 Education

 As the provincial capital, Laoag is the center of social and economic activity with almost all major commercial and institutional establishments gravitating towards it.
 The importance of education in socializing its population is shared by both the local government and the private sector, which has invested heavily in the development of the academic infrastructure.
-The city is home to public and private schools offering elementary, secondary, and tertiary education programs.
-Current Philippine law requires free compulsory education to the general population from elementary to high school, as well as, subsidized tertiary education in state-ran institutions.
-Alternative private schools offering parallel programs to government schools are also found with additional programs to cater to students with various needs.
-These schools are an important component of the educational system and reflect the city's diversity as they include Chinese schools, Catholic schools, single-gender boarding schools, and military schools.

-Most of the lower-level schools are government-owned and are divided into three districts, comprising a total of thirty-three primary and elementary schools.
-Seven private elementary schools are also present, however, most are sectarian and run by religious organizations.
+The Schools Division Office of Laoag City governs all public and private schools within the municipality.
+There are three schools district offices which manage the operations of elementary and high schools, namely Laoag City Schools District I Office, Laoag City Schools District II Office, and Laoag City Schools District III Office.
+Most of the lower-level schools are government-owned comprising a total of thirty-three elementary schools.
+Ten private elementary schools are also present including a Chinese school.
 In addition, there are eight private and six public high schools, and significant rise of integrated schools.